Rotenone: Parkinson's disease

 In 2000, injecting rotenone into rats was reported to cause the development of symptoms similar to those of Parkinson's disease (PD).
 Rotenone was continuously applied over a period of five weeks, mixed with DMSO and PEG to enhance tissue penetration, and injected into the jugular vein.
 The study does not directly suggest rotenone exposure is responsible for PD in humans, but is consistent with the belief that chronic exposure to environmental toxins increases the likelihood of the disease.
 In 2011, a US National Institutes of Health study showed a link between rotenone use and Parkinson's disease in farm workers, suggesting a link between neural damage and pulmonary uptake by not using protective gear.
 Exposure to the chemical in the field can be avoided by wearing a gas mask with filter, which is standard HSE procedure in modern application of the chemical.

 Studies with primary cultures of rat neurons and microglia have shown low doses of rotenone (below 10 nM) induce oxidative damage and death of dopaminergic neurons, and it is these neurons in the substantia nigra that die in Parkinson's disease.
 Another study has also described toxic action of rotenone at low concentrations (5 nM) in dopaminergic neurons from acute rat brain slices.
 This toxicity was exacerbated by an additional cell stressor – elevated intracellular calcium concentration – adding support to the 'multiple hit hypothesis' of dopaminergic neuron death.

 The neurotoxin MPTP had been known earlier to cause PD-like symptoms (in humans and other primates, though not in rats) by interfering with complex I in the electron transport chain and killing dopaminergic neurons in the substantia nigra.
 Further studies involving MPTP have failed to show development of Lewy bodies, a key component to PD pathology.
-However at least one study recently has found evidence of protein aggregation of the same chemical makeup as that which makes up Lewy bodies with similar pathology to Parkinson's disease in aged Rhesus monkeys from MPTP.
+However at least one study recently has found evidence of protein aggregation of the same chemical makeup as that which makes up Lewy bodies with similar pathology to Parkinson's disease in aged rhesus monkeys from MPTP.
 Therefore, the mechanism behind MPTP as it relates to Parkinson's disease is not fully understood.
 Because of these developments, rotenone was investigated as a possible Parkinson-causing agent.
 Both MPTP and rotenone are lipophilic and can cross the blood–brain barrier.

 In 2010, a study was published detailing the progression of Parkinson's-like symptoms in mice following chronic intragastric ingestion of low doses of rotenone.
 The concentrations in the central nervous system were below detectable limits, yet still induced PD pathology.

-Notable administrations

-Rotenone was implemented in 2010 to kill an invasive goldfish population present in eastern Oregon's Mann Lake, with the intention of not disrupting the lake's trout population.
-Rotenone successfully achieved these aims, killing nearly 200,000 goldfish, and only three trout.